lammps/learning/src/setting_up_simulations.rst

 4. putting atoms at the coordinates defined by the lattice.
 5. giving them a mass, and writing output files.

 That's it.
-Nowhere are interaction between atoms defined.
+Nowhere are interactions between atoms defined.
 As such they do not interact with one another.
 Let's change that.

 Edit the `in.lmp` file by adding the following lines between the `mass` and